LucyZhouEngineer/monorepo-template-main/Assignment4/part1/user_story.md

+The user story of "Send Money":

+One-line description:

 As a PayPal user, I can send money to other people, so that I can transfer money conveniently.

 Acceptance Criteria: